Child Custody

 Physical custody includes:

-• Sole custody, in which only one parent has physical custody of the child.
+- Sole custody, in which only one parent has physical custody of the child.
 The non-custodial parent would typically have visitation rights.

-• Split custody, In this arrangement, one parent has sole custody over some of their children, and the other parent keeps sole custody over the rest of their children.
+- Split custody is an arrangement in which one parent has sole custody of some of their children, and the other parent has sole custody of the rest.